 Functions for creating and querying demands, demand-sets, patterns, pattern sets, and constraints are given in Section 3.9.
 All these objects are stored in the instance.
-Demands may be visited by in the usual way.
-Patterns may be visited by
+Demands may be visited by and demand-sets may be visited by

-'''

-int NrcInstanceDemandCount(NRC_INSTANCE ins);

-NRC_DEMAND NrcInstanceDemand(NRC_INSTANCE ins, int i);
+''' int NrcInstanceDemandCount(NRC_INSTANCE ins); NRC_DEMAND NrcInstanceDemand(NRC_INSTANCE ins, int i); '''

-and demand-sets may be visited by

-'''